elmtree-askmo/cloudcannon-app/content/learn/psychology/describe-the-role-of-mutation-in-genetic-variation-and-evolution.md

 url: /learn/psychology/questions/describe-the-role-of-mutation-in-genetic-variation-and-evolution
 score: -1.0
 related_article1:
-    id: 166419
+    id: 166417
-    title: What biological processes are involved in the mechanisms of animal behavior?
+    title: >-
+        What is behavioral selection and what are its potential consequences?
     subject: Psychology
-    url: /learn/psychology/questions/what-biological-processes-are-involved-in-the-mechanisms-of-animal-behavior
+    url: /learn/psychology/questions/what-is-behavioral-selection-and-what-are-its-potential-consequences
 related_article2:
-    id: 166400
+    id: 166407
-    title: How does natural selection contribute to the foundations of animal behavior?
+    title: >-
+        Summarize Darwin's four postulates and their relevance to natural selection.
     subject: Psychology
-    url: /learn/psychology/questions/how-does-natural-selection-contribute-to-the-foundations-of-animal-behavior
+    url: /learn/psychology/questions/summarize-darwins-four-postulates-and-their-relevance-to-natural-selection
 related_article3:
+    id: 166405
+    title: >-
+        Discuss the mechanisms of cultural transmission and their impact on social structures.
+    subject: Psychology
+    url: /learn/psychology/questions/discuss-the-mechanisms-of-cultural-transmission-and-their-impact-on-social-structures
+related_article4:
     id: 166421
+    title: >-
-    title: How does the genetic component of behavior influence evolutionary processes?
+        How does the genetic component of behavior influence evolutionary processes?
     subject: Psychology
     url: /learn/psychology/questions/how-does-the-genetic-component-of-behavior-influence-evolutionary-processes
-related_article4:
-    id: 166418
-    title: How does phylogeny contribute to our understanding of evolutionary history?
-    subject: Psychology
-    url: /learn/psychology/questions/how-does-phylogeny-contribute-to-our-understanding-of-evolutionary-history
 related_article5:
-    id: 166410
+    id: 166419
+    title: >-
-    title: What are the sources of genetic variation and why are they important for evolution?
+        What biological processes are involved in the mechanisms of animal behavior?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-sources-of-genetic-variation-and-why-are-they-important-for-evolution
+    url: /learn/psychology/questions/what-biological-processes-are-involved-in-the-mechanisms-of-animal-behavior
 ---

 &nbsp;